Embracing Diversity, Equity, and Inclusion

 to privately fund and support programs, materials, and opportunities that maintain, strengthen or enrich our students’ environment and educational experiences, the expenses of which exceed the budget of the Upper Arlington School District.

 In 2024, Upper Arlington High School will hold its 100th graduation ceremony.
-These future graduates, who are currently in elementary school, rely on us to ensure that, even with the cost of education rising and governmental funding in flux, each will receive an outstanding Golden Bear education.
+These future graduates rely on us to ensure that, even with the cost of education rising and governmental funding in flux, each will receive an outstanding Golden Bear education.

 We do not know exactly what the needs of our students will be, but we do know that our administrators and staff members are responsible for preparing our students for: